What is Elder Law?

 Estate Planning, Plus

-In my practice, I sometimes think of elder law as “estate planning, plus” or “estate planning 2.0.”
+Elder law can be considered “estate planning, plus”.
 Increasingly, traditional estate plans are being complicated by the high cost and unpredictability of long term care.
 In part, this is due to demographic changes, like the fact that aging “baby boomers” are greatly increasing the number of people in need of long term care.
 And in part, the change is due to the ever-increasing cost of care.
 The average cost of nursing home care in Minnesota is over $7,000 a month, and for memory care, it can be twice that.
 Estimates indicate that around half of all people will require long term care services, which means more and more people need to factor long term care costs into their retirement planning and estate plans.

 A traditional estate planning attorney primarily deals with wills and trusts and is concerned mainly with minimizing the cost of transferring assets at death, which might include tax planning or probate avoidance.
 But a traditional estate planning attorney may not understand the impact that an illness requiring long term care may have on a client’s intentions to pass assets on to the next generation, and may not know how to leverage the resources available to minimize the financial impact of necessary care.
 That’s where an elder law attorney can make a difference.
 For a client who is concerned about the impact that the need for long-term care may have on their business succession plan or their wealth transfer objectives, an elder law attorney can provide invaluable guidance.

 Peace of Mind